gSchool/DNA-release-3/03-Phase-B/03_developing_acquisition_strategy.md

 * type: paragraph
 * id: 7fffe62a-bc4c-4365-9afe-e0a8c5a3c799
 * title: !Opt.
-Lesson Feedback: Greenfield and Brownfield
+Lesson Feedback: Developing Acquisition Strategies
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->